 Appointment of Residents

 Residents are provided with a written contract outlining the terms and conditions of their appointment to the residency program.
 The resident contract contains or references at least the following: residents’ responsibilities, duration of appointment, financial support, conditions of reappointment and promotion, vacation, sick and other leaves of absence, sexual and other forms of harassment, grievance and due process, professional liability insurance, health and disability insurance, duty hours, moonlighting, and accommodation for disabilities.
-A benefits summary from United Hospital Center is provided with the contract.
+A benefits summary from United Hospital Center is listed on the residency website and provided with the contract.
 A copy of resident contracts, benefit summaries and key policies are posted on the residency website at – http://wvumedicine.org/uhc-family-medicine/residency-program/policies/

 UHC monitors the program in regards to implementation of terms and conditions of appointment by program director.
 UHC and the Graduate Medical Education Committee, together with the program director, ensure that residents are informed of and adhere to established educational and clinical practices, policies, and procedures.